rameshagowda/rameshagowda.github.io/_posts/2025-06-05-api-styles.md

       - Server Sent Events (SSE)

         Purpose: Provides a unidirectional, continuous stream of events from server to client.
+Response from ChatGPT in chunks is an example of SSE.

         Underlying Protocol: Uses a single long‑lived HTTP GET request with the text/event-stream MIME type.